eile/ZeroBuf/doc/Zerobuf.md

 # Zerobuf Binary Encoding {#Binary}

 Nomenclature: A Zerobuf object is the instantiation of a class compiled from a schema file by the Zerobuf compiler.
-A zerobuf is the memory buffer of a Zerobuf object.
+A zerobuf (lower case) is the memory buffer of a Zerobuf object.
 It is a single memory allocation, i.e., a pointer with a size, and can be serialized as is without any additional transformation.

 Zerobuf objects save all their member data in a single memory buffer in host endianness.
 It is the receiving node's responsibility to correct